← Back to Articles

 Why Both Matter

-• Sustainability: Doing lots of work matters, but if you're wasting time, money or energy, it isn't sustainable.
+Doing lots of work matters, but if you're wasting time, money or energy, it isn't sustainable.
+High productivity without efficiency leads to burnout and resource depletion.
+You need both to maintain long-term performance.

-• Quality: Producing fast or in volume is great, but if the output suffers, the cost may outweigh the benefit.
+Producing fast or in volume is great, but if the output suffers, the cost may outweigh the benefit.
+Efficient processes help maintain quality whilst productive approaches ensure sufficient output to meet goals.

-• Scalability: Efficient systems and workflows make scaling up (doing more) possible without exponentially increasing resources.
+Efficient systems and workflows make scaling up possible without exponentially increasing resources.
+When processes are streamlined, adding more work doesn't require proportionally more effort or cost.

-• Well-being: Higher efficiency often means less friction, less stress, and more time for rest, which helps maintain long-term productivity.
+Higher efficiency often means less friction, less stress, and more time for rest, which helps maintain long-term productivity.
+Sustainable performance requires both effective output and optimised processes.

 Ways to Improve Productivity